josephrexme/josephrex.me/content/post/2021-03-01-a-life-of-segmented-purpose.md

 </figure>

-A wrong interpretation of this movie will be concluding that we do not need purpose as it can only lead us to feeling lost and dissatisfied.
+A wrong interpretation of this movie will be concluding that we do not need purpose as it can only lead us to feeling lost and dissatisfied in life.
 Finding purpose is only really difficult when we focus on finding a singular source of satisfaction and happiness for our multi-phased life.

 > Decentralization destroys monoliths